Infant formula: Probiotics

-Randomized, controlled trials completed in the 2000s have shown limited and short term clinical benefits for the use of probiotics in infants’ diet.
+Randomized, controlled trials completed in the 2000s have shown limited and short-term clinical benefits for the use of probiotics in infants' diet.
 A 2018 clinical study using the multistrain De Simone Formulation probiotic showed it helped some infants reduce symptoms of infant colic.
 The safety of probiotics in general and in infants, especially preterm infants, has been investigated in a limited number of controlled trials.
 The findings thus far suggest probiotics are generally safe, though the research is preliminary and has yet to provide definitive conclusions.

 Prebiotics

 Prebiotics are undigestible carbohydrates that promote the growth of probiotic bacteria in the gut.
 Human milk contains a variety of oligosaccharides believed to be an important factor in the pattern of microflora colonization of breastfed infants.
-Because of variety, variability, complexity and polymorphism of the oligosaccharide composition and structure, it is currently not feasible to reproduce the oligosaccharide components of human milk in a strictly structural fashion.
+Because of the variety, variability, complexity, and polymorphism of the oligosaccharide composition and structure, it is currently not feasible to reproduce the oligosaccharide components of human milk in a strictly structural fashion.

-The European Society of Pediatric Gastroenterology, Hepatology, and Nutrition Committee on Nutrition found evidence to support short term effects of ingesting prebiotics on stool microflora of infants with increased in the number of bifidobacteria.
-Babies can be at risk of dehydration with the induction of softer stools, if they have the kidney immaturity and/or a poor ability to concentrate urine.
+The European Society of Pediatric Gastroenterology, Hepatology, and Nutrition Committee on Nutrition found evidence to support the short-term effects of ingesting prebiotics on the stool microflora of infants, with an increase in the number of bifidobacteria.
+Babies can be at risk of dehydration with the induction of softer stools, if they have kidney immaturity and/or a poor ability to concentrate urine.
 A reduction of pathogens has been associated with the consumption of prebiotics.
 However, there was no evidence to support major clinical or long-term benefits.
 Therefore, there is little evidence of beneficial effects of prebiotics in dietary products.

 Lysozyme and lactoferrin

 Lysozyme is an enzyme that is responsible for protecting the body by damaging bacterial cell walls.
 Lactoferrin is a globular, multifunctional protein that has antimicrobial activity.
-Compared to human milk, cow's milk has a signifactly lower levels of lysozyme and lactoferrin; therefore, the industry has an increasing interest in adding them into infant formulas.
+Compared to human milk, cow's milk has significantly lower levels of lysozyme and lactoferrin; therefore, the industry has an increasing interest in adding them to infant formulas.

 Long chain polyunsaturated fatty acid supplementation

 Some manufacturers have begun supplementing formula milk with long-chain polyunsaturated fatty acids (LCPUFA).
-The current evidence suggests that there may be little or no difference between formula milk with and without LCPUFA supplementation in terms of babies' visual function, physical growth or neurodevelopment.
+The current evidence suggests that there may be little or no difference between formula milk with and without LCPUFA supplementation in terms of babies' visual function, physical growth, or neurodevelopment.